FusionAuth/terraform-provider-fusionauth/docs/resources/entity.md

 ## Argument Reference

-* `tenant_id` - (Optional) The unique ID of the tenant used to scope this API request.
+* `entity_type_id` - (Required) The ID of the Entity Type.
+Types are consulted for permission checks.
-* `entity_id` - (Optional) The ID to use for the new Entity.
-If not specified a secure random UUID will be generated.
-* `data` - (Optional) An object that can hold any information about the Entity that should be persisted.
-Please review the limits on data field types as you plan for and build your custom data schema.
-Must be a JSON serialised string.
+* `name` - (Required) A descriptive name for the Entity (i.e. "Raviga" or "Email Service").

+---

 * `client_id` - (Optional) The OAuth 2.0 client ID.
 If you leave this blank on create, the value of the Entity ID will be used.
 Must be a UUID.
 * `client_secret` - (Optional) The OAuth 2.0 client secret.
 If you leave this blank on create, a secure secret will be generated for you.
 If you leave this blank during an update, the previous value will be maintained.
 For both create and update you can provide a value and it will be stored.
-* `name` - (Required) A descriptive name for the Entity (i.e. "Raviga" or "Email Service").
+* `data` - (Optional) An object that can hold any information about the Entity that should be persisted.
+Please review the limits on data field types as you plan for and build your custom data schema.
+Must be a JSON serialised string.
+* `entity_id` - (Optional) The ID to use for the new Entity.
+If not specified a secure random UUID will be generated.
-* `entity_type_id` - (Required) The ID of the Entity Type.
-Types are consulted for permission checks.
+* `tenant_id` - (Optional) The unique ID of the tenant used to scope this API request.

 For more information see:
 [FusionAuth Entity Management API Overview](https://fusionauth.io/docs/v1/tech/apis/entity-management/)